davidcrumpton/resumes-for-all/README.md

    - `escape_latex` — handles `&`, `%`, `$`, `#`, etc.
    - `escape_md` — escapes Markdown control characters.
    - `escape_html` — replaces `<`, `>`, and `&`.
+   - `md_trailing_punc` - replaces punctuation characters at the end of the text
 4. Iterates over each template ending in `.j2`.
 5. Builds a name slug and writes the rendered result into `out/`.